UP-DSSoc/PJDSC-Datasets/2025/README.md

 - **Workshop**
   *Speaker*

-These sessions provided foundational and advanced insights into how data science can be applied to real-world climate challenges.
+These sessions provided foundational and advanced insights into how data science can be applied to real-world atmospheric and climate challenges.

 ---